Alameda County Transportation Commission: Planning initiatives

 Current planning initiatives include redesigning surface arterial roads that run the length of the county such as San Pablo Avenue and East 14th Street.

 Funding

 Alameda CTC is responsible for administering and distributing funds from a voter-approved sales tax (Measure BB, 2014).
 Other local sources of funds administered by the commission include a voter-approved vehicle registration fee (Measure F, 2010).

 The commission is also responsible for helping to allocate and distribute regional, state, and federal transportation funds in collaboration with the Bay Area-wide Metropolitan Transportation Commission.

 Projects and programs

 Alameda CTC also funds and operates the Alameda County Safe Routes to School program.

-Current capitol projects constructed and managed by Alameda CTC include high-occupancy toll lanes along I-680 and I-580.
+Current capital projects constructed and managed by Alameda CTC include high-occupancy toll lanes along I-680 and I-580.

 Alameda CTC uses Measure BB sales tax funds to augment and extend funding for the operation of transit service in the county.
 Transit service operators utilizing these funds include AC Transit, Altamont Corridor Express, BART, WHEELS, WETA, Union City Transit, and the proposed Valley Link.